Bayshore Center at Bivalve Staff

 Chase Jackson, Program/Grants Manager, firstname.lastname@example.org, Ext 108

-Allison Place, (Ali) Marine Operations Manager, email@example.com, Ext 107
+Ali Place, Marine Operations Manager, email@example.com, Ext 107

-Teri Watson, Volunteer Coordinator, Receptionist.
-Ms. Watson grew up locally and has a close connection to the place and the people.
-Her duties include providing information and selling tickets for sails.
-She tracks volunteer hours and finds volunteers to staff various events.
+Teri Watson grew up in Heislerville and has a close connection to this place and the people.
+Her duties include providing information and selling tickets for sails, planning donor events, finding volunteers to staff various events, and tracking volunteer hours for grants.
 She greets visitors and provides tours.
+Teri also manages the Meerwald Mercantile, our gift shop here in Bivalve.

 Scott Eves, Facilities Manager, firstname.lastname@example.org